 How is overtime paid in California?

-Overtime is paid in the same way that regular wages are paid in California.
-This may depend on the individual employer, but usually wages are delivered by a direct transfer to the employee’s bank account.
-Employees must also be provided with either a digital or paper itemized wage statement, known as a paystub.
+In California, overtime is paid the same way that regular wages are.
+This may depend on the individual employer, but wages are usually delivered by direct transfer to the employee’s bank account.
+Employees must also be provided with either a digital or paper itemized wage statement, known as a pay stub.

 When do I receive my overtime paycheck in California?